datastaxdevs/workshop-streaming-game/README.md

 A simple multiplayer online game featuring
 * Astra Streaming (built on top of Apache Pulsar)
+* Astra DB (a Database-as-a-service built on Apache Cassandra)
 * WebSockets
 * React.js for the front-end
 * the Python FastAPI framework for the back-end